Defining the Difference Between the Branded Link and a Generic Link

 By customizing each of these 3 elements, you create your own unique branded links.

 But Why Shorten Links in the First Place?

 You probably think link shortening is about… well, shortened links.
 And while the length of a link is important, it turns out there are a few more important reasons to shorten your links these days:

 - Tracking – being able to attribute clicks and marketing efforts of various campaigns.

-- Inserting UTM parameters – This helps with link tracking, but inserting UTM parameters makes a link ugly.
+- Inserting UTM parameters – This helps with link tracking, but inserting UTM parameters makes a link long and ugly.
 A link shortener allows you to hide, or mask, your parameters behind the new shorter version.

 So, you have to create short links, but using a generic URL shortener weakens your brand…

 The solution to this problem is simple – create a branded short link.

 I’ve already shown you examples of various brands using them to share content and information: Pepsi, Virgin and others.

 A shortlink gives you more space for including content in social media posts and helps to drive brand recognition and awareness.